caseybreen/bunmd_code_release/README.md

     * Figure A-2
     * Figure A-3

-- `02_case_studies.Rmd` - this file runs code to replicate the two case studies and the following figures in the BUNMD:
+- `02_case_studies.Rmd` - this file runs code to replicate the two case studies and the following figures in the paper:

     * Figure 4
     * Figure 5